MaxKorbmacher/AsymmetryNorm/README.md

 - Subcortical volumes are currently not merged automatically in the provided merge.py script; the focus is on cortical volumes.
 However, the models are provided for both.
 - You can retrain models using `MFPR.R` and recompute RMSE with `calculate_training_rmse.R`.
-- Provided `output_rmse.csv` can be used if you skip retraining.
+- Provided `rmse.csv` can be used if you skip retraining.

 ---